These sweet potato pancakes are lightly sweet and so fluffy! With cinnamon and nutmeg, these are a delicious breakfast enjoyed by kids and adults.

 Tips for flipping pancakes

-OK if you’re like me, you might get ‘pancake flipping anxiety’…aka you get so up in your own head that you are doomed to screw up flipping this sweet potato pancakes recipe.
+OK if you’re like me, you might get ‘pancake flipping anxiety’…aka you get so up in your own head that you are doomed to screw up flipping these pancakes.

 - use a non-stick pan (and don’t over-crowd it with too many pancakes!
 Two pancakes in a 12-inch pan is my limit)